growwithgooglema/projects/CONTRIBUTING.md

     ```

   - The `checkout` command creates a branch and switches to the new branch.
-  - The project can be further branched, for example onto a `dev` branch.
-The `dev` branch should be merged into the main project branch before pushing to GitHub.
+  - The project can be further branched, for example onto a feature branch.

 ### Suggest a project